PTI to hold countrywide protests against inflation from Friday: Fawad

 Chaudhry went on to say that “some quarters” in the country were against holding snap polls.
 “I’m telling the establishment that they will be entirely blamed for this experiment.
 Pakistan should not be made a lab rat,” he warned.

-Talking about the matter of the Punjab Assembly, the PTI leader said held a majority in the province and had the right to dissolve the provincial assembly anytime.
+Talking about the matter of the Punjab Assembly, he said PTI had the right to dissolve the provincial assembly anytime.

-He alleged that some Punjab lawmakers were being bribed with trips to Dubai, Saudi Arabia, and the United States only if they “abstain from the vote of confidence” of Chief Minister Parvez Elahi.
+The PTI leader alleged that some lawmakers in Punjab were being offered trips to Dubai, Saudi Arabia, and the United States if they “abstain from the vote of confidence” of Chief Minister Parvez Elahi.

 In response to a question on the acceptance of the resignation of PTI MNAs, the former minister said that the party would not accept individual verification under any circumstances.